 - The magnitude of force-effort and time of its application – the amount of force and the time to produce it is similar to the competition exercise.

 - The regime of muscular contraction – the exercise replicates the same muscular contraction as the competition exercise.

 Sprinting meets none of these criteria, making it a very general exercise that isn’t likely to transfer to the sport of boxing.

 What Should You Do Instead?

-If strength and power in the legs are your ultimate goal, various jumps, throws, and lower body strength exercises are your best option.
-I take you through a full 12-week train like a professional boxer strength program that focuses on developing strength and power in the lower body.
+If strength and power in the legs are your ultimate goal, various jumps, throws, and lower-body strength exercises are your best option.
+I take you through an entire 12-week train like a professional boxer strength program that focuses on developing strength and power in the lower body.

-If your ultimate goal is fine-tuning your alactic energy system, you should be developing power in the gym with exercises that are more likely to transfer to a powerful punch or boxing drills themselves on the bag or pads.
+If your ultimate goal is fine-tuning your alactic energy system for boxing conditioning, you should be developing power in the gym with exercises that are more likely to transfer to a powerful punch or boxing drills themselves on the bag or pads.

-I’m not completely dogmatic about sprinting.
-If you enjoy it, have a strong background with sprinting, and are far enough away from a fight, then some sprinting as training variation can be useful.
+I’m not entirely dogmatic about sprinting.
+If you enjoy it, have a strong background in sprinting, and are far enough away from a fight, some sprinting as training variation can be useful.

-However, it should be made a staple training modality for boxing and should definitely be avoided for those in heavier weight classes.
+However, it shouldn’t be made a staple training modality for boxing and should be avoided for those in heavier weight classes.